 The work-energy theorem

-It turns out that kinetic energy and work done over the system are strictly correlated, and their relation can be described by the work-energy theorem.
-It states that the work caused by all external forces is converted into the increase of widely understood kinetic energy.
+It turns out that kinetic energy and the amount of work done in the system are strictly correlated, and their relation can be described by the work-energy theorem.
+It states that the work done by all external forces is converted into a change of kinetic energy:

 W = ΔKE = KE₂ – KE₁.